CR3Swapper/bluepill/README.md

 * Integration with VDM
 * Hypervisor has its own GDT, TSS, IDT, and address space
 * Read/Write Virtual memory example.
+* SEH in vmxroot handled by hypervisor interrupt handlers and not by guest...

 ### Why Write A Hypervisor?